KxSystems/docs/docs/ml/automl/params.md

 _Size of the holdout set on which the best grid searched model is tested_

 By default the holdout set across all problem types is set to 20%.
-For problems with a small number of data points, a user may augment this to increase the number of datapoints being trained on
+For problems with a small number of data points, a user may wish to augment this to increase the number of datapoints being trained on while the opposite may be true on larger datasets.

 ```q
 q)tab:([]100?1f;asc 100?1f;100?1f;100?1f;100?1f)